wilblack/py-ramps/DEPLOY.md

 3. Install Homebrew.
 Using 3.6.1 at time of writing
 4. Instal AWS SAM CLI

+# Debugging

+- Install the AWS Toolkit for VSCode

+-

 # Deploying

 - Validate template `sam validate`